It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

 Because epidural or subdural monitoring tends to be less accurate than other monitoring techniques, it is used much less frequently.

-Intraparenchymal sensors are typically placed through a small torsion hole and passed through a pin device placed in contact with the subarachnoid space.
+Intraparenchymal sensors are typically placed through a small torsion hole and passed through a pin device in contact with the subarachnoid space.

 The fiber optic transducer tip catheter is placed through the screw into the brain tissue.